Eltham: Origins

 Eltham developed along part of the road from London to Maidstone, and lies 3 mi almost due south of Woolwich.
 Mottingham, to the south, became part of the parish on the abolition of all extra-parochial areas, which were rare anomalies in the parish system.
-Eltham College and other parts of Mottingham were therefore not considered within Eltham's boundaries even before the 1860s.
+Eltham College and other parts of Mottingham were therefore not within Eltham's boundaries, even before the 1860s.

 From the sixth century Eltham was in the ancient Lathe of Sutton at Hone.
 In the Domesday Book of 1086 its hundred was named Gren[u/v]iz (Greenwich), which by 1166 was renamed Blachehedfeld (Blackheath) because it had become the location of the annual or more frequent hundred gathering.

 Eltham lies in the hundred of Blackheath, at the distance of eight miles from London, on the road to Maidstone.
 The parish is bounded by Woolwich, Plumsted, and the extraparochial hamlet of Kidbrooke, on the north; by Bexley on the east and south east; by Chislehurst on the south; by the extraparochial hamlet of Mottingham, on the south-west, and by Lee on the west.
 It contains about 2880 acres: of which about 360 are woodland; about 60 waste; about three fifths of the cultivated land are arable. ....This place had formerly a market on Tuesdays, and two fairs; one at the festival of the Holy Trinity, and the other at that of St. Peter and St. Paul; both of which have been long discontinued.